trickstercache/trickster/docs/alb.md

 Native histogram samples are preserved through the merge rather than being numerically aggregated.
 When a timestamp has a histogram on one backend and a float sample on another (or histograms on both), the histogram value is kept as-is — numeric aggregators like `sum` only apply across float samples.
 This prevents mixed-type series from being corrupted into garbage values when backends return a mix of float and histogram samples at the same timestamp.

+#### Max Query Range Limitation

+Trickster ALB supports enforcing a `max_query_range` duration on ALB backends.
+When configured (e.g. `max_query_range: 14d`), queries spanning a duration longer than allowed are rejected at the ALB entry point prior to fanout, returning an HTTP `400 Bad Request` status and incrementing the `query_range_rejections_total` metric.

 #### Providers Supporting Time Series Merge

 Trickster currently supports Time Series Merging for the following TSDB Providers: